miguelmarcondesf/activerecord-tenanted/GUIDE.md

   - [ ] look into whether the proposed Reaper changes will allow us to set appropriate connection min/max/timeouts
     - and if not, figure out how to prune unused/timed-out connections
   - [ ] we should also look into how to cap the number of connection pools, and prune them

+- autoloading and configuration hooks
+  - [ ] create a zeitwerk loader
+  - [ ] install some load hooks (where?)

 ### Tenanting in your application